Phaedrus3/ShelterTemperatureTweaks/README.md

 This mod allows you to tweak the temperature of shelters with NO LOADING SCREEN, such as small OUTDOOR caves.

 *It does NOT affect INDOOR locations, such as the inside of houses, mines or large caves (anywhere with a loading screen).*

+This mod is an expansion of my earlier mod [MountaineersHutTemperatureTweaks](https://github.com/GruffCassquatch/MountaineersHutTemperatureTweaks), now covering the majority of shelters.
+If you are using MountaineersHutTemperatureTweaks DO NOT change any settings for the Mountaineer's Hut in Shelter Temperature Tweaks.
+Preferably, only use one mod.

 ## Shelters come in 2 main types:
   * Those that provide a temperature BONUS